rdviii/ai-policy/ai-policy-2025.md

 1. It may also produce inaccurate information (including images) when such things matter, [like in a medical setting](https://www.linkedin.com/posts/amandagautierillustration_ai-is-everywhere-in-general-as-many-other-activity-7399031648539021312-WkJO/).
 1. Possible suicide ideation and encouragement. https://arstechnica.com/ai/2025/10/openai-data-suggests-1-million-users-discuss-suicide-with-chatgpt-weekly/ https://apnews.com/article/openai-chatgpt-lawsuit-suicide-56e63e5538602ea39116f1904bf7cdc3# https://edition.cnn.com/2025/11/06/us/openai-chatgpt-suicide-lawsuit-invs-vis

 On the theft of IP, are you willing to be on _either_ end of that?

 [MechaHitler](https://www.npr.org/2025/07/09/nx-s1-5462609/grok-elon-musk-antisemitic-racist-content) may be the garish end point of LLM bias, but _every_ system will have some bias.

 ### Concerns You Should Have as a Learner

-The pragramatic concerns from the user's side, either as a learner:
+The pragramatic concerns from the user's side, as a learner:

 1. The harder the question, the wronger the answer.
 2. Learning & retention are (seem to be?) impaired.